 - If this is customary in business relations or if so, stipulated by generally binding legal regulations, the seller shall issue a tax document – an invoice – to the buyer regarding payments made in accordance with the principle of the purchase contract.
 The seller is not a payer of value-added tax.
 The tax document – Invoice will be issued by the seller to the buyer after payment of the price of the goods and will be sent in the electronic form to the buyer’s electronic address.

 Withdrawal from the purchase contract

-on the supply of perishable goods as well as goods which have been irretrievably mixed with other goods after delivery,
+- on the supply of perishable goods as well as goods which have been irretrievably mixed with other goods after the delivery,

-on the supply of an audio or video recording or a computer program, if it has broken their original packaging,
+- on the supply of an audio or video recording or a computer program, if it has broken its original packaging,

 Cancellation conditions for workshops and educational projects

-Cancellation 2 or less days before training: 100% of the total amount for the training.
+- Cancellation 2 or fewer days before training: 100% of the total amount for the training.

 Transportation and delivery of goods

 - If the mode of transport is contracted based on a special request of the buyer, the buyer bears the risk and any additional costs associated with this mode of transport.

 - If according to the purchase contract, the seller is obliged to deliver the goods to the place specified by the buyer in the order, the buyer is obliged to take over the goods upon delivery.